jcirujales/XrmToolBox.LookupExperienceManager/README.md

 ### Why You Need This
-Most of the time when a lookup needs to be modified, lookups of the same type most likely need the same updates.
-It can be cumbersome to find those lookups, the forms they live on, and then have to navigate to each one to make the update.
-Also needing to find the control on the large forms takes time.
-For removing the inline New button, the formxml needs to be manually updated and would require the developer to reference API documentation to recall IsInlineNewButton in addition to the steps mentioned prior.

 | Problem                                                | Solved? |
 |--------------------------------------------------------|---------|
 | Needing to rely on documentation to remove inline +New | YES     |